usnistgov/xslt-blender/README.md

 To run a server (below) or to compile from source, nodeJS and npm are assumed.

+### Compiling

+The latest `lib` outputs will be pushed to the repository, so you only have to compile if you modify or extend the source code.

+Source code is in `src`.
+This is all Typescript compiled on NodeJS, so (with Typescript installed) `tsc` to produce Javascript runtime libraries.

-### Serving from localhost
+### Serving from `localhost`

-Start a local server by opening a Linux/WSL prompt, switching to `pub` and invoking `npm serve`, or simply `http-server` with that npm module installed.
+With NPM, start a local server by opening a Linux/WSL prompt, switching to `pub` and invoking `npm serve`, or simply `http-server` with that npm module installed.

+Or run a vanilla web server from `pub` using the http server of your choice.

+Point your browser at `index.html` or the landing page of any demo, as served on `localhost` or the address of your server.

 ## License and dependencies

 Code here all runs in your browser with no runtime dependencies except as noted per demonstration.
-Code is developed as Typescript or native Javascript, and compiled and tested under nodeJS.
+Code is developed as Typescript and compiled and tested under Node JS.

 A license is given in the LICENSE.md file.